openbmc/docs/code-update.md

 RAM so the images can be applied while the rest of the application stack is running and progress can be monitored over the network.
-The `update` script can then be called to write the images while the system is operational and its progress ouput monitored.
+The `update` script can then be called to write the images while the system is operational and its progress output monitored.

 Update from the OpenBMC shell
 -----------------------------